Deutsch Intern

 I investigate such a parameter identification problem for a model of bacterial motion stimulated by a chemical signal (like a food source), which is called chemotaxis.
 It is often modelled by a kinetic chemotaxis equation in which a parameter encodes the bacterial reaction to the chemical signal.
 Supposing to be given velocity independent measurements of the bacteria density, photographies for instance, I study whether such data can contain enough information to recover the kinetic parameter.
 Furthermore, I study the relation between the reconstruction from the kinetic and a corresponding macroscopic Keller-Segel model.

-Student teacher in Analysis 1
+fall semester 2019/20 Student Teaching Assistant in Analysis 1 (exercise class)

 since Oct.
 2020 PhD studies, Institute of Mathematics, University of Wuerzburg, Germany